How to Clean and Store Carpets and Rugs

 How to Store and Clean Area Rugs: Synthetic Rugs (Polypropylene, Polyester)

 The easiest way to clean a synthetic rug made from polypropylene or polyester is to vacuum it.
 That should be done regularly to keep it looking its best.
 If you need to clean it more thoroughly, though, you will probably need to take it outside.
-There are you can hose it down, and, after it’s wet, use rug soap or spray.
+There you can hose it down, and, after it’s wet, use rug soap or spray.
 Next, scrub it well with a medium-dense scrub brush.
 Afterward, use the hose again to rinse away the remaining soap and then leave it outside to dry completely.

 How to Store and Clean Area Rugs: Jute and Bamboo Rugs